-You’re looking at least 3 hours there and 3 hours back whether you drive the whole way yourself or you use a mixture of public transport to Durdle Door as I have mentioned above.
+You’re looking at least 3 hours there and 3 hours back whether you drive the whole way or use a mixture of public transport to Durdle Door as I have mentioned above.

 Plus, there are so many places near Durdle Door to visit that a Durdle Door day trip from London will put you on a tight timeframe because of the journey time and you may not be able to see them all!

 If you can, I recommend 1 night in the area.